-- Their first econometric take on the data is to estimate simple contract choice equations, ignoring the possibility of matching and subsequent endogeneity problems. - Column 1 of Table 3 presents results of a linear probability regression of contract choice (0 = share, 1 = fixed rent) on town dummies, tenant's wealth, and crop (0 = share) if mixed, and 1 = fixed rent). - The results confirm the casual evidence of Table 2: - moving from cereals to mixed crops to vines appears to decrease the probability of fixed-rent contracts, whereas increases in tenants' wealth raise the likelihood of fixed-rent contracts. - These results are consistent across various specifications: linear probability, probit and fixed effects models.
+- Their first econometric take on the data is to estimate simple contract choice equations, ignoring the possibility of matching and subsequent endogeneity problems. - Column 1 of Table 3 presents results of a linear probability regression of contract choice (0 = share, 1 = fixed rent) on town dummies, tenant's wealth, and crop (0 if cereals, 0.5 if mixed, and 1 if vines). - The results confirm the casual evidence of Table 2: - moving from cereals to mixed crops to vines appears to decrease the probability of fixed-rent contracts, whereas increases in tenants' wealth raise the likelihood of fixed-rent contracts. - These results are consistent across various specifications: linear probability, probit and fixed effects models.